Betterment Savings Account is among the Best Cash Management Accounts

 Find out how Nobel Prize winner Richard Thaler Influenced Betterment.

-Although it is a good idea to keep liquid assets, cash is a particularly difficult asset to grow because the options for doing so seem limited or can tie up the cash for long periods of time, hence nullifying the “liquid” aspect of cash!
-Betterment‘s Smart Saver option can help you reach your financial goals by making the most of your cash.
+Although it is a good idea to keep liquid assets, cash is a particularly difficult asset to grow because interest rates are low, and have been for quite some time.
+Betterment‘s EveryDay Cash Management suite of options can help you reach your financial goals by making the most of your cash.

 When you take a close look at your financial goals, where does cash factor in?
 Many people take great care to ensure that their investments are diversified to protect against sudden market drops or shifts, but cash is often neglected.

-The Betterment Smart Saver plan seeks to remedy this oversight in many financial plans by introducing an option for more liquid investments to earn a decent yield.
+Betterment EveryDay seeks to remedy this oversight in many financial plans by introducing an option for more liquid investments to earn a decent yield.

 Click here for immediate access to the Betterment Website.

-Online savings accounts can certainly earn you 2% or more in interest, but if you want high return on cash you might need something more focused.
+Online savings accounts can certainly earn you 2% or more in interest, but may limit monthly withdrawals.

 Still not convinced that returns on cash need to be maximized?
 Let’s look at some numbers: